-After filing Articles of Organization, the master LLC is required to submit a Certificate of Designation, which serves to designate each series entity.
+After filing the Articles of Organization, the master LLC is required to submit a Certificate of Designation, which serves to designate each series entity.
 The purpose of this procedure is to ensure that one series entity's liabilities can only be enforced against its assets and not the assets of any other series entity.
 Besides providing the name of a certain series, the names of its managers or member-managers must also be included in the Certificate of Designation.

 Unlike the statutes of other states, Illinois' Series LLC Statute contains provisions that specifically state that each series entity must be treated as a distinct and separate entity under all circumstances.
 According to the statute, a series entity may in its own name:

 - Hold title to property.

 - Sue or be sued.

 Generally, the provisions in the Illinois LLC Act that apply to LLCs, their members, managers, and transferees are also applicable to every series entity in a series LLC.

 The Illinois Series LLC Statute states that a series LLC must meet certain conditions to ensure that one series entity's assets will be protected from another series entity's liabilities.
 For instance, a series is required to maintain separate records and keep its assets separate from those of the master LLC and other series entities.

 Therefore, even under the statute, it seems that a series of LLC's liability protection may be easier to compromise than that of separate regular LLCs.
 For regular LLCs, one instance of commingling will not automatically cause an LLC's assets to be subject to an affiliated LLC's liabilities.
 However, the same commingling may cause a series entity in a series LLC to lose its liability protection.